xdenistwn/webserver-docker-amd64/README.md

 - Machine that using amd64 architecture
 - docker-engine
 - Internet Access (to download and build images)
-- Clone / Download this repo

 ## Important for Windows user using WSL2
 You need to enable filesystem sharing between WSL and Windows File system.
-Temporary way, below:
+Temporary way please follow below instruction:
-- open up wsl config in wsl distro, here im using Ubuntu-22.04
+- open up wsl config in wsl linux distro, here im using Ubuntu-22.04
     ```bash
     sudo vi /etc/wsl.conf
     ```